fastforwardlabs/active-learning-cml/README.md

 ![AL Screenshot](docs/images/al.png)

 ## What is Active Learning?
-Active learning is an iterative process, and relies on human input to build up a smartly labeled dataset.
+Active learning is an iterative process that relies on human input to build up a smartly labeled dataset.
 The process typically looks like this:

 * Begin with a small set of labeled data (that is all we have)
 * Train a model
 * Use the trained model to run inference on a much larger pool of unlabeled data available to us
-* Use a selection strategy to pick out points that are difficult for the machine
+* Use a selection strategy to pick out points that are difficult for the machine to predict correctly
-* Request labels from human
+* Request labels from human for those difficult points
-* Add these back into the labeled datapool
+* Add these examples back to the labeled dataset and retrain on the expanded dataset
 * Repeat the training and labeling process until you have achieved your desired model performance

-We use the MNIST dataset to illustrate the active learning workflow.
+We use the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) to illustrate the active learning workflow.
 To start, we train a convolutional neural network using only a few labeled datapoints.
 You can kick off training by selecting appropriate hyperparameters and clicking on the "TRAIN" button.
 Once the model has completed training, you can visualize